MarchOfDeath/Group-11-Major1/README.md

 ### major1.c ###
 // What does major1.c do, also indicate what happens in major1.h

 // how to compile and run

+To compile the program in the cell servers, move all files into an empty directory.
+  -

 ### power.c ###
 // What does power.c do